shashwatdixit10/Taj-Hotels/README.md

 # Taj-Hotels
+This is clone website of TAJ HOTELS.
-This is an Unresponsive Website of Taj Hotels made using HTML CSS .
+It is made using HTML and CSS.